 How and where do we use these techniques:

 #1) Test Point estimation is a simple and easily understandable estimation technique that is widely used across the software testing spectrum.
 Iterative phases and simplicity are the most important features of this particular technique.

 #2) Work-phase based estimation is the estimation technique which is used whereby a guess estimate is made on a particular phase (normally the shortest and simplest of the phases) and then the testing team gradually adds on other phases into the initial estimation and finally comes up with an appropriate estimation.

 #3) Use-Case Point estimation technique is the estimation on the use cases where the unadjusted actor weights and unadjusted use case weights are used to determine the software testing estimation.

-The test point estimation technique is done by following the listed steps:-
+The test point estimation technique is done by following the steps listed below:

 (The following weights, which may vary from project to project, could be considered under this paradigm – Some of these weights are the weights for the programming language based upon the complexity of the code, application weight based upon the type of application and test weights which are assigned based upon the different phases of software testing.)

 Unprocessed Test Points are multiplied by CWF to obtain the testing size in the Test Point’s Size.

 Productivity Factor indicates the amount of time for a test engineer to complete the testing of one Test Point.

 Testing Effort in Person Hours is computed by multiplying the Test Point size by the Productivity factor.

 For the computation of the test point estimation technique, we consider the following variables.